Nikhil Baran Sengupta: Early life

 Sengupta grew up in Cuttack, the former capital and the largest city of the state of Odisha, India.
 He did his early schooling at the Ranihat School in Cuttack, and later went to the Ravenshaw University, but his heart was with the world of art, which took him to Kolkata to study art at the Government College of Art & Craft.

 Upon completion of his studies in 1969, he worked with a number of advertising firms, as a visualiser and as an illustrator for several magazines.
 He delved into painting and had a few exhibitions of his works.
 However, once he got into the film industry, he did not have any time to look back.

 Career

-A pioneer for the Odia film industry, Nikhil da has the enviable distinction of working for more than 100 films in three languages – Odia, Bengali and Hindi – and with 35 directors.
-He is lone member of the Odia film industry to work with stalwarts like Aparna Sen, Buddhadeb Dasgupta, Manmohan Desai, Amol Palekar, Prasant Nanda, Biplab Roy Choudhury, Nitai Palit, Govind Tej and Raju Mishra.
+Nikhil has worked on over 100 films in three languages: Odia, Bengali and Hindi.

-Winner of three State Awards for art direction – Hakim Baboo, Janani and Hisab Nikas – his distinct debut came with Odia film industry's first color film Gapa Helebi Sata.
+He has collaborated with 35 directors, including Aparna Sen, Buddhadeb Dasgupta, Manmohan Desai, Amol Palekar, Prasant Nanda, Biplab Roy Choudhury, Nitai Palit, Govind Tej and Raju Mishra.

-The jury of Guru Kelucharan Mohapatra Award in recognition of his services and eminence has great pleasure in nominating Shri Nikhil Baran Sengupta for the award in the category of “ Eminent Person" in Cinema for the year 2008.
+His debut was Gapa Helebi Sata, Odia film industry's first color.